ISBB-anaerobic/Anaerobic_CUE/README.md

     ├── README.md # Overview of the repo
     └── references.bib  # Bibtex formatted refereces cited in the RMD file

-Reproducing the analysis
+Viewing and reproducing the analysis
 --------
+The MD files can be used to display the output on github, while HTML files can be used for offline viewing.
-The RMD file is best executed using [knitr](https://yihui.name/knitr/) on [RStudio](https://www.rstudio.com/).
+The RMD files are best compiled using [knitr](https://yihui.name/knitr/) on [RStudio](https://www.rstudio.com/).